 Let us know if there is anything we can do to help.
 Thank you!

 P.S.
 Here are instructions from ITaP for using WebEx:

 2. Purdue is legally liable to protect and retain Purdue records, including student information regulated by FERPA that may be conveyed in email and email attachments.

-4. The Purdue records retention policy must be complied with even if Purdue email if forwarded to a non-Purdue server.
+4. The Purdue records retention policy must be complied with even if Purdue email is forwarded to a non-Purdue server.

 5. Consumer email systems are typically commercial data-mining systems.
-Purdue students and employees may not consent to having their email messages forwarded to, or entered into, a commercial data-mining system and tracked/indexed or potentially targeted with advertising, etc.
+Purdue students and employees may not consent to having the content of their email messages forwarded to, or entered into, a commercial data-mining system and tracked/indexed or potentially targeted with advertising, etc.

-6. Caching a Purdue career account username password on a consumer email system that Purdue has not legally contracted puts Purdue systems and/or accounts at risk.
-It is OK for users to do this for their personally owned email and their own data, but this practice puts the data of students and Purdue data in genral at risk.
+6. Caching a Purdue career account username password within a consumer email system (not an email client, but email systems/servers) that Purdue has not legally contracted puts Purdue systems and/or accounts at risk.
+Some non-Purdue email systems will offer to log into your Purdue email account on your behalf and pull your Purdue email onto their servers.
+It is OK for users to do this for their personally owned email and their own data, but this practice can put the data of students, and Purdue data in general, at risk.